Classic Basil Pesto

 The pesto with which we are most familiar comes from the city of Genoa in Italy.
 It is based on basil, garlic, pine nuts, olive oil and cheese.
-The term "pesto" is a derived from the Italian verb pesta: "to pound or to crush."
-From this incredibly simple and celebratory condiment has sprung an infinite number of variations.
 I have included a recipe for the original and a few of my favorite twists on the theme.
 Each of these incorporates a selection of fresh herbs and various complements.
-Enjoy!

 If you choose to prepare this recipe in the most classic manner you will need a mortar and pestle.
-Working in small batches, add about half of the garlic to the mortar and crush it well with the pestle.
-Then add half of the pine nuts.
-Tear 1 cup of the basil into small pieces and add to the mixture.
+Working in small batches, add half the garlic to the mortar and crush it well with the pestle.
+Then add half the pine nuts.
+Tear 1 cup basil into small pieces and add to the mixture.
 Add enough oil to crush everything into a paste and then fold in half of the cheese and salt.
 Repeat with the remaining ingredients.

 Here is a much simpler (albeit not nearly so satisfying) method: Place all of the ingredients in the bowl of a food processor or blender and blend until smooth.